riscv-software-src/riscof/docs/source/plugins.rst

    self.compile_cmd.format(march_str, testsuite_env, dut_env, dut_link.ld, output_elf, input_asm)

-If the integer numbering feels uncomfortable, python also allows name-based substitution which would like the following:
+If the integer numbering feels uncomfortable, Python also allows name-based substitution which would like the following:

 .. code-block:: python